shvchk/url2app/README.md

 ## How does it work

-Browser extension redirects page or link you choose to custom `x-url2app://` protocol URL, which is then handled by local, user-defined protocol handler script.
-Example handler script: [url2app.sh](host/nix/url2app.sh)
+Browser extension redirects page or link you choose to custom `x-url2app://` protocol URL, which is then handled by user-defined protocol handler script (e.g. [url2app.sh](host/nix/url2app.sh)).

 ## Installation